 This will require a few different activities on your part, as there is a lot of ground to cover.

 It is also crucial to enforce the policies you put in place, embracing your leadership role.
-By holding your staff accountable to the rules they have agreed to abide by, you can potentially shore up a few vulnerabilities up front, minimizing the rest through implementing the various best practices we recommend.
+By holding your staff accountable to the rules they have agreed to abide by, you can potentially deal with a few vulnerabilities up front, minimizing the rest through implementing the various best practices we recommend.
 Reach out to us to learn more about these practices, and how we can help you to enact them.

 Review Your Insurance

-If you haven’t reviewed your commercial property insurance in a while, take the time to do so.
+We have seen an increase in cybersecurity insurance recently.
+Regarding other insurance, if you haven’t reviewed your commercial property insurance in a while, take the time to do so.
 Based on your business’ location and its environment, your data security (and your building itself) could be under threat from a variety of sources.
 From vandalism to theft to flooding to fire, there are plenty of circumstances that could put your business’ future into question.
 You may want to consider boosting your coverage against certain events based on your risk of them, but you need to make sure you are insured against the risks that your business would be subject to.

 Audit and Identify Risks